Towards resolving the Galactic center GeV excess with millisecond-pulsar-like sources using machine learning: Systematic uncertainties

 \section{Systematic uncertainties}

-In this appendix we check the dependence of the predictions for the msp+ component among unassociated sources on the choice of the classification algorithm, uncertainties in the background diffuse emission, classification with or without bcu and spp sources, and the use of weighting to account for differences in the distributions of associated and unassociated sources.
-In Fig.~\ref{fig:msp_flags} we show the SED for the msp+ component of unassociated sources by the orange dashed line.
-The msp+ component of unassociated sources together with bcu, spp, and unk sources is shown by the green dotted line.
-The msp+ component of unassociated sources excluding the sources, which were already detected in the 3FGL catalog is shown by the red dash-dotted line (the change is relatively small, which means that the majority of the msp+ contribution in the 4FGL catalog is newly resolved compared to the 3FGL catalog).
+In this appendix we check the dependence of the predictions for the msp+ component among unassociated sources on the choice of the classification algorithm, uncertainties in the background diffuse emission, classification with or without bcu and spp sources, the use of weighting to account for differences in the distributions of associated and unassociated sources, and the effect of masking the Galactic plane within $|b| < 2^\circ$.

+In Fig.~\ref{fig:msp_flags} we show the effect of removing sources with analysis flags.
+The SED for the msp+ component of unassociated sources is shown by the red dash-dotted line.
+The msp+ component of unassociated sources together with bcu, spp, and unk sources is shown by the purple dash-dot-dotted line.
+The msp+ component of unassociated sources excluding the sources, which were already detected in the 3FGL catalog is shown by the brown dashed line.
+The change is less than about 30\% for energies below 10 GeV (the drop is about a factor of 3 at 100 GeV), which means that the majority of the msp+ contribution around a few GeV in the 4FGL catalog is newly resolved compared to the 3FGL catalog.
 Some sources in the catalog may be false detections due to uncertainties in the gamma-ray diffuse background model.
-The brown long-dashed line shows the msp+ component of unassociated sources after removing the sources with the following flags \cite{2023arXiv230712546B} (referred to as diffuse flags below): (1) TS $<$ 25 with other model or analysis, (6) Interstellar gas clump (c sources), (13) TS $<$ 25.
+The pink sparse dash-dotted line shows the msp+ component of unassociated sources after removing the sources with the following flags \cite{2023arXiv230712546B} (referred to as diffuse flags below): (1) TS $<$ 25 with other model or analysis, (6) Interstellar gas clump (c sources), (13) TS $<$ 25.
 Here we also remove sources detected in the 3FGL catalog (the label has ``!3FGL, !diff flags'').
-The effect of these three flags is relatively little.
-Removing all flagged sources reduces the msp+ SED by almost a factor 10 (pink sparse dash-dotted line), which shows that there are potentially problems with detection and reconstruction of spectra and / or positions of sources near the GC.
-For comparison we also show the combined SED of all resolved (all associated msp+) sources in the ROI by the blue solid (purple dash-dot-dotted) line.
+The effect of these three flags is about 25\% or less for the whole energy range (compared to the line showing the contribution of msp+ sources without the sources detected in the 3FGL catalog).
+Removing all flagged sources reduces the msp+ SED by almost a factor of 10 (gray sparse dashed line), which shows that there are potentially problems with detection and reconstruction of spectra and / or positions of sources near the GC.
+For comparison we also show the combined SED of all resolved, all unassociated, and all associated msp+ sources in the ROI by the solid blue, dashed orange, and dotted green lines respectively.